MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/get-started-app-chat-template.md

     ```bash
     azd up
     ```

+1. When you're prompted to enter an environment name, keep it short and lowercase.
+For example, `myenv`.
+Its used as part of the resource group name.
+1. When prompted, select a subscription to create the resources in.
 1. When you're prompted to select a location the first time, select a location near you.
 This location is used for most the resources including hosting.
-1. When you're prompted for a location for the OpenAI model, select a location that is near you.
+1. If you're prompted for a location for the OpenAI model, select a location that is near you.
 If the same location is available as your first location, select that.
 1. Wait until app is deployed.
 It may take 5-10 minutes for the deployment to complete.
 1. After the application has been successfully deployed, you see a URL displayed in the terminal.
 1. Select that URL labeled `Deploying service web` to open the chat application in a browser.